MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L04_Deploy_and_manage_host_pools_and_hosts_with_PowerShell_ADDS.md

 ---
 lab:
-    title: 'Lab: Deploy and manage host pools and hosts by using PowerShell'
+    title: 'Lab: Deploy and manage host pools and hosts by using PowerShell (AD DS)'
     module: 'Module 2: Implement a WVD Infrastructure'
 ---